Taipei: Festivals and events

 Many yearly festivals are held in Taipei.
 In recent years some festivals, such as the Double Ten Day fireworks and concerts, are increasingly hosted on a rotating basis by a number of cities around Taiwan.

 When New Year's Eve arrives on the solar calendar, thousands of people converge on Taipei's Xinyi District for parades, outdoor concerts by popular artists, street shows, round-the clock nightlife.
 The high point is the countdown to midnight, when Taipei 101 assumes the role of the world's largest fireworks platform.

 The Taipei Lantern Festival concludes the Lunar New Year holiday.
 The timing of the city's lantern exhibit coincides with the national festival in Pingxi, when thousands of fire lanterns are released into the sky.
 The city's lantern exhibit rotates among different downtown locales from year to year, including Liberty Square, Taipei 101, and Zhongshan Hall in Ximending.

 On Double Ten Day, patriotic celebrations are held in front of the Presidential Office Building.
 Other annual festivals include Ancestors Day (Tomb-Sweeping Day), the Dragon Boat Festival, the Zhong Yuan Festival, and the Mid-Autumn Festival (Mooncake Festival).
 Qing Shan King Sacrificial Ceremony (青山王祭) is a century-old grand festival that is held annually in Wanhua District.

 Taipei regularly hosts its share of international events.
 The city recently hosted the 2009 Summer Deaflympics.
 This event was followed by the Taipei International Flora Exposition, a garden festival hosted from November 2010 to April 2011.
 The Floral Expo was the first of its kind to take place in Taiwan and only the seventh hosted in Asia; the expo admitted 110,000 visitors on 27 February 2011.

-Taipei in films

-Note: The list below is not a complete list, they are examples of more notable movies filmed in the city.